UbiquityRobotics/learn/doing_more/workstation_setup.md

   To change the hostname you edit a single file /etc/hostname that only contains the name of your robot computer on the network.
 You can do this using your favorite editor (e.g. pico, nano, vi, vim) but it is convenient to just enter the following command to the robot:

-    `sudo echo NEWHOSTNAME > /etc/hostname`
+    `sudo bash -c "echo NEWHOSTNAME > /etc/hostname"`

 * The next step is to edit the file /etc/hosts on the robot to add two lines that again tell your computer what it is called.
 You can use your favorite editor to add the two lines but again you can just use the command line.

-  `echo " 128.0.0.1 NEWHOSTNAME" >> /etc/hosts`
+  `sudo bash -c "echo ' 128.0.0.1 NEWHOSTNAME" >> /etc/hosts'"`

-  `echo " 128.0.0.1 NEWHOSTNAME.local" >> /etc/hosts`
+  `sudo bash -c "echo ' 128.0.0.1 NEWHOSTNAME.local" >> /etc/hosts'"`

 * If you now reboot the robot the new hostname will be used

   `sudo reboot`

-  Now the robot will come up with the NEWHOSTNAME like this:
+  Now the robot can be addressed with the NEWHOSTNAME like this:

   `ssh ubuntu@NEWHOSTNAME.local`